thunderheadone/one-sdk-android/README.md

 ```

 *Note:*
-- This will send a `PUT` request to ONE.
+- This will send a `PUT` request to ONE or Interaction Studio.

 #### Append a ‘one-tid’ parameter to a `URL` to facilitate identity transfer